 There is very little that needs to be extolled about the virtues of a lava cake.
-Molten chocolate cakes are the ones which instantly come to mind, lava cakes can be baked with more than just chocolate as this dulce de leche lava cake goes to show!
+While molten chocolate cakes are the ones which instantly come to mind, lava cakes can be baked with more than just chocolate as this dulce de leche lava cake goes to show!
 These “petit gateau” are particularly popular in Brazil and parts of South America, for the gush of unapologetically-indulgent, caramel-esque magic they involve.

 Over time, dulce de leche has evolved into a star ingredient across a number of decadent desserts including a classic lava cake!
 The recipe is a deceivingly-simple one with a high-reward-to-effort ratio.
 Other than a thick and creamy dulce de leche (I get mine from Sprig Gourmet), you don’t need much more than eggs, a bit of flour, salt and vanilla extract.
 Yes, really!
 Bake these now, thank me later by leaving a review in the comments below.

 - ¾ cup Dulche de Leche (I get mine from Sprig Gourmet)